KacperGierycz/KacperGierycz/README.md

-I'm a junior Java developer.
+I'm a Java developer.
 I found my passion in programming it became my life it's challenging and wonderful.
 I live in Warsow and currently looking for a place to put my skills to use.